Opioid use disorder: Historical treatment

-Levacetylmethadol was previously used to treat opioid dependence.
-In 2003 the drug's manufacturer discontinued production.
+Levacetylmethadol (LAAM) was formerly used to treat opioid dependence.
+In 2003, its manufacturer discontinued production.
 There are no available generic versions.
 LAAM produced long-lasting effects, which allowed the person receiving treatment to visit a clinic only three times per week, as opposed to daily as with methadone.
-In 2001, levacetylmethadol was removed from the European market due to reports of life-threatening ventricular rhythm disorders.
-In 2003, Roxane Laboratories, Inc. discontinued Orlaam in the US.
+In 2001, LAAM was removed from the European market due to reports of life-threatening ventricular rhythm disorders.
+In 2003, Roxane Laboratories, Inc. discontinued it in the U.S.